What is AEA doing to be sustainable?

 Our travels impact people and planet – for better or for worse.

-Consider your footprint.
+- Consider your carbon footprint.
 Carry a reusable bag and water bottle whenever possible.
-Limit purchases that involve excessive plastic.
-Ask AEA and your hosts if there are other ways to help.
+Limit purchases that involve excessive plastic and animal parts.
+Educate yourself about onsetting, offsetting and the social cost of carbon.